pavlakrotka/NCC/README.md

 -   `get_ss_matrix()` computes sample sizes per arm and period
--   `linear_trend()` is the linear time trend function, used to generate linear or inverted-u trend for each patient
+-   `linear_trend()` is the linear time trend function, used to generate the trend for each patient
 -   `sw_trend()` is the step-wise time trend function, used generate the trend for each patient
+-   `inv_u_trend()` is the inverted-u time trend function, used generate the trend for each patient
 -   `seasonal_trend()` is the seasonal time trend function, used generate the trend for each patient